Tawxyn/Tawxyn/README.md

 ### Current Development
 I am currently learning Rust through engaging projects, focusing on exploring its core concepts and building practical tools to streamline my development workflow.
-- oxi- A tool to search for answers, bugs, and solutions from multiple sources such as Stack Overflow and GitHub.
+- oxi- A command-line tool that allows programmers to quickly search for programming-related solutions across platforms like Stack Overflow and Docs directly within the terminal.
 - rustbox- A sandbox game project built in Rust to simulate basic physics and gameplay using WebAssembly.
 <h3 align="center">Contact Me</h3>